If you suffer from headaches, migraines or other pains, there’s good news, you can find relief through meditation. Trust

-Scientific research suggests we can use Mind-body techniques, including mindfulness, for headaches, migraines, and other pains.
+Scientific research suggests we can use Mind-body techniques, including mindfulness, for headaches, migraines, and other aches.
 One of the best pain meditation techniques is the Mindfulness-Based Stress Reduction program designed by Jon Kabat Zinn.

 Kabat Zinn’s studies reveal that individuals who practise Mindfulness-Based Stress Reduction have 1.4 fewer migraines per month than the average individual.
 Plus, headaches and migraines are less intense in meditators.

-When we perform Mindfulness-Based Stress Reduction, we nonjudgmentally accept the pain we are experiencing.
-The aim is to perceive the pain precisely as it is: as pure energy.
+When we perform Mindfulness-Based Stress Reduction, we nonjudgmentally accept the feelings we are experiencing.
+The aim is to perceive the feeling precisely as it is: as pure energy.
 This reduces suffering, relieves stress, and reduces the psychosomatic aspects of pain.

 For Arthritis And Muscular Discomfort

-If you suffer from muscular pains, there’s good news: Taoist meditations help.
+If you suffer from muscular sores, Taoist meditations help.

 Taoist meditations are all about self-acceptance and harmony.
 They are designed to cultivate the flow of chi (prana) around the body.

-Especially useful for muscular pains and arthritis are tai chi and Qigong.
+Especially useful for muscular soreness and arthritis are tai chi and Qigong.
 These are slow movement meditations that improve coordination and help to reduce inflammation.